 It is also important to note that even if you have existing use rights to rebuild at lower floor levels, you will still need a building consent for most works.
 This will include complying with the Building Code minimum floor level requirements, providing protection from a 1 in 50 year flood event.
 The minimum floor level requirements do not apply if your home is a repair, unless the repair work requires a resource and/or building consent and triggers reassessment of floor level compliance as part of the consent process.

 Final minimum floor level requirements for each property will be set as part of the consent process, but property owners can expect these to be the same or similar to those indicated this map.

 The extent of the Flood Management Area and minimum floor level requirements have been updated via the District Plan review to protect homes and businesses from the risk of future flooding.
-The Christchurch District Plan sets out the minimum floor level requirements for new buildings and additions within the Flood Management Area.
+The Christchurch District Plan (external link) sets out the minimum floor level requirements for new buildings and additions within the Flood Management Area.

 In some areas the required minimum floor levels have been established by the Council and are specified in the District Plan.
 This area is referred to as the Fixed Minimum Floor Level Overlay area.

 In other areas, the floor levels may require further assessment and a Minimum Floor Level Certificate must be obtained from the Council for all new buildings, and additions to existing buildings that increase the ground floor area of the building.
 The certificate will set the minimum floor level for the building and is valid for two years.
 You can request a certificate using the following application form - Request for District Plan Certificate: Minimum Floor Level (Form P-022) [PDF, 56 KB] also available in Word [DOCX, 2.5 MB].

 Further information is available by contacting us and asking to talk to the Duty Planner.